-Although other channels that were mentioned earlier – email, websites, search engines and blogs, are still relevant in terms of marketing online, majority of customers can be found on social media most of the day.
+Although other channels that were mentioned earlier – email, websites, search engines, and blogs, are still relevant in terms of marketing online, the majority of customers can be found on social media most of the day.

 WHY INFLUENCER MARKETING?

-Southeast Asians mostly employ the use of mobile devices to get information and statistics shows that about 90% of Asia population own smartphones.
+Southeast Asians mostly employ the use of mobile devices to get information and statistics show that about 90% of Asia’s population own smartphones.
 A study carried out by Tech Collective Asia relates that the high level of smartphone influx in the population has contributed to the reason why new social media users increase daily.

 Influencer marketing comprises two concepts; influencer and marketing.
-Within the social media sphere are people called influencers.
+Within social media, the sphere is people called influencers.
 An influencer is a popular personality on social media.
 He/she makes use of their status as a Social Media celebrity to endorse brands.